geraintluff/jsfx-ui-lib/tour/2 - The Viewport Stack.md

 Now we've drawn some text to the screen, we can move on to slightly more complicated layouts.

-The library has a stack "drawing states".
+The library has a stack of "drawing states".
 Each drawing state holds various drawing parameters such as current viewport, colour, font, and so on.

 Let's look at a simple example, where we specify the size of a button.